glennDittmann/Contraception-Top-Trumps/README.md

 ## Demo

-You can directly try the game from it's [github page](http://glenndittmann.github.io/Contraception-Top-Trumps/).
+You can directly try the game from its [github page](http://glenndittmann.github.io/Contraception-Top-Trumps/).

 **Note**: still under development